insolar/docs/docs/source/index.rst

     +++

-    Learn what APIs to invoke and in what sequences
+    Learn what API requests to invoke and in what sequences

     ---